Stuck for gift ideas? Here are some low-waste gifts ideas for foodies. Options for all budgets and tastes.

-Food Box Subscription.
-A food box or veggie box subscription can be a blessing to the time poor.
+A food box or veggie box subscription can be a blessing to the time-poor.
 For a cheaper version, you can DIY a veggie box yourself by getting extra next time you

-Beer brewing kit.
-I come from a family of home brewers.
+I come from a family of homebrewers.
 It not only saves money on beer, but you can also make friends with other hobbyists.

 Useful Foodie Gifts

 If you know someone who loves food and loves books, then you can’t go wrong with books about food.
-It’s certainly my all time favourite gift.
-Here is a selection foodie books:
+It’s certainly my all-time favourite gift.
+Here are a selection of foodie books: